 Don't ask me what above means.
 Just to make things clear from the beginning.

-I am convinced that the POTUS already 1958 ordered the falsifications of future manned space trips and that the fakery should be kept secret forever by an Executive order to this effect backed up by laws like above to prevent any whistle blowers to tell the truth as described below.
+I am convinced that the POTUS already 1958 ordered the falsifications of future manned space trips and that the fakery should be kept secret forever by a secret Executive order or similar to this effect backed up by laws like above to prevent any whistle blowers to tell the truth as described below.

 Already 1966 NAXA spent 4.5% (!)